POSTS TAGGED: ASUS Transformer TF700

 XDA Senior Member hiemanshu has posted a method to root and install a custom recovery on the Transformer TF700 Infinity after it has been updated to Jelly Bean.
 Most users likely used the Root Keeper application to keep root.
-However, if you bought the device recently with Jelly Bean already on it, or forgot to use Root Keeper, this will help get you back on track.
+However, if you bought the device recently with Jelly Bean already on it, or forgot to use Root K. . .
+READ ON »

 For many members of us here at XDA, our volume rockers and power buttons take a serious beating.
 Between flashing ROMs, navigating recoveries, and actually using them to power on the device and adjust the volume, these hardware buttons get a workout.
 Thus, many worry that someday these buttons will stop working.
 Thankfully, there is now a group of applications you can use to take a little pressure off the oft used buttons.

 XDA Forum Member tobnddl has you covered.
 He created a list of applications that help you adjust your volume and turn the screen on or off without touching the power or volume control buttons.
-This is both useful for those who need to extend the life of their buttons and those who have already managed to wear them out.
+This is both useful for those who need to extend the life of their buttons and those who have already manag. . .
+READ ON »

 It is unfortunately more and more common for applications to be incompatible with certain devices.
 There are a number of reasons for this, but the big two are either that the hardware is incompatible or you live in a region where that application isn’t offered.
 Sometimes, an application is blocked from installing through Google Play on a particular device even if it works perfectly.
 An example of this is how ASUS Transformer TF700 owners can’t install Flipboard from the Google Play Store.
 That doesn’t mean they can’t install it with positive results through other means.